Share this article:

 Debenture bars, restaurants and lounges

-One extra benefit of having Debenture tickets is the access to the exclusive Debenture holder bars, restaurants and lounges.
+One extra benefit of having debenture tickets is the access to the exclusive debenture holder bars, restaurants and lounges.
 Many of these exclusive venues have balconies with excellent views of the outside courts and the grounds.

 See also:

-Buy Wimbledon Debenture Tickets
+Buy Wimbledon debenture tickets

 How many courts does Wimbledon have and what's the difference?